 If the answer is “Yes”, States Parties are invited, on a purely voluntary basis, to share their experience/

+[agreed]

 Does your country promote the reintegration into society of persons convicted of offences covered by the Convention (art.
 31, para.
 3)?